joeferg425/RECTFDEMOS/ctfs/ctf3/CTF3_README.md

 ## Obfuscation ##

-Obfuscation for this exercise was done by storing [ASCII](https://en.wikipedia.org/wiki/ASCII) data as [integer data](https://en.wikipedia.org/wiki/C_data_types) and scaling the integers.
+Obfuscation for this exercise was done by storing [ASCII](https://en.wikipedia.org/wiki/ASCII) data as [integer data](https://en.wikipedia.org/wiki/C_data_types) and then scaling the integers to hide the value during static analysis.

 ---